pguti778/testinginjava/readme.md

 ## Maven test: Surefire Plugin: The importance

 Having the Surefire plugin being executes every time on the Maven life cycle is very important for ***Continuos Integration*** : if a test fails, something is wrong with the code produced and it must not be pushed into a productive release.
-Really the main idea behind the continues is this: to run automated tests with the latest code and if something is failing, flag it.
+Really the main idea behind the Continuos Integration is exactly this: to run automated tests with the latest code and if something is failing, flag it.

 ## Writing tests